geeqib23/Decentral-ID/README.md

 This project was developed by us, **Team ECMAniacs**, as a submission for [Hack36 6.0](https://www.hack36.com/)

-UPDATE - We went on to win 1st position in this hackathon, Hack36 :)
+*UPDATE* - We went on to win 1st position in this hackathon, our [Devfolio Project Link](https://devfolio.co/projects/decentralid-a6db)

 ## Resources